 OFFA = Office For Fair Access

-UK = United Kingdom

 Declarations

 Ethics approval and consent to participate

 The research was classed as an audit of the funding scheme by the University Research Governance Team; therefore, ethical approval was not required.
 Participants were given an Information and Consent form to read and sign if they wished to continue to participate in the study after having read the study’s description.